divekit/divekit-docs/content/en/docs/report-mapper/_index.md

 Complete packages available at [npmjs.com](https://www.npmjs.com/package/@divekit/report-mapper).
 The versioning is mostly based on [semantic versioning](https://semver.org/lang/de/).

+### 1.1.2

+- fixed a bug which caused packages to fail if there were build through the automated GitHub Actions workflow

 ### 1.1.1

 - moved docs from readme to divekit-docs